sorintlab/stolon/examples/kubernetes/README.md

 `sorintlab/stolon:master` is the one used by the kubernetes definitions in this example.
 For a more stable testing you can use `sorintlab/stolon:latest`

+### Keepers discovery

+When running inside a kubernetes cluster then sentinels will use the kubernetes APIs to discover keepers members.
+If, on your setup, this doesn't work (for example no api service certificates configured or https api serving disabled) you can disable it using the stolon-sentinel `--discovery-type=store` or exporting the `STSENTINEL_DISCOVERY_TYPE=store` environment variable (see the commented variable in the [stolon-sentinel](stolon-sentinel.yaml) replication controller definition.

 ## Cluster setup and tests

 These example points to a single node etcd cluster on `10.245.1.1:2379` without tls.
 You can change the ST${COMPONENT}_STORE_ENDPOINTS environment variables in the definitions to point to the right etcd cluster.

 ### Create the sentinel(s)